dani-77/staw/sample/sites/d77void.sourceforge.io/index.md

 Two user accounts are provided: anon and root, both with the password 'voidlinux'.

-The distribution can be installed using the tui d77void-installer; unfortunately Calamares is no longer supported.
+The distribution can be installed using the tui d77void-installer or Calamares.

 ## Download and Support